China tells US 'not to play with fire' over Taiwan | DW | 13.04.2021

 Germany also maintains just a single representative office in Taipei.

-While the US does not recognize Taiwan's independence, it is the island's most important supporter and arms seller.
+Though the United States does not recognize Taiwan's independence, it is the island's most important supporter and arms seller.
 Washington is also required by treaty to provide Taiwan with the means to defend itself.

 As China increases its naval assertiveness in the East China Sea, Berlin and Tokyo agreed to promote security cooperation on Thursday.

 Japan welcomed Germany's increased commitment to the region as well as Berlin's plan to dispatch a naval frigate to the area later this year.
-Japan proposed the two nations hold joint drills.
+Japan proposed that the nations hold joint drills.

 mb/dj (dpa, Reuters)